jaycosaur/pyring/README.md

 A pure python implementation of a non-blocking ring buffer with optional factory for alternate memory allocation.

+You may not call it a ring buffer, they also go by other names like circular buffer, circular queue or cyclic buffer.

 ## Installation

 `python3 -m pip install pyring`